ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Methodology

 \subsection{SIG-Guided Model Initialization}

-This stage initializes the LLM's information-seeking policy on high-quality multi-turn interaction trajectories explored by \textit{SIG-Guided MCTS Sampling} via \textit{Trajectory-based SFT}.
+This stage initializes the LLM's information-seeking policy on high-quality interactions from \textit{SIG-Guided MCTS} via \textit{Trajectory-based SFT}.

-\textbf{SIG-Guided MCTS Sampling.} To construct optimal interaction trajectories, we apply MCTS~\cite{coulom2006MCTS} guided by SIG, where each search simulates a dialogue tree rooted at the initial partial information question $Q_p$.
-Each intermediate node $n_t = (q_t, r_t)$ represents the model asking a follow-up question $q_t$ and receiving corresponding response $r_t$ and each leaf node representing a final answer $A'$.
-The expansion is governed by a system prompt (Appendix G) that instructs the model to ask or answer based on its assessment of current information sufficiency.
-The SIG reward, computed as in Eq~\ref{eq:sig_reward}, guides exploration for better paths by quantifying the clinical value of each questioning node.
-The MCTS proceeds through the following steps (see Appendix C for more details and pseudo-codes): \begin{itemize}[noitemsep,topsep=2pt] \item \textbf{Selection.} A path is selected via Upper Confidence Bound for Trees (UCT)~\cite{kocsis2006UCT}. \item \textbf{Expansion.} Upon selected node $n_{t-1}$, the model either generates a follow-up question $q_{t}$ and receives $r_{t}$ (thus expanding new node $n_{t}$) or decides to answer $A'$. \item \textbf{Simulation.} The interaction trajectory continues until termination or predefined depth limit, with accumulated $SIG(q_{t})$ rewards and a final correctness reward for $A'$. \item\textbf{Backpropagation.} The total reward of the trajectory is propagated to update all visited nodes. \end{itemize} The overall reward for each complete interaction trajectory $\tau = \{Q_p, (q_1,r_1),\dots,(q_T,r_T), A'\}$ is calculated as:
+\textbf{SIG-Guided MCTS Sampling.} To construct optimal interaction trajectories, we apply MCTS~\cite{coulom2006MCTS} guided by SIG, simulating a dialogue tree rooted at the initial partial information question $Q_p$.
+Each intermediate node $n_t = (q_t, r_t)$ represents a follow-up question $q_t$ and its corresponding response $r_t$.
+Each leaf node represents a final answer $A'$.
+Node expansion is governed by a system prompt that instructs the model to ask or answer based on current information sufficiency.
+The SIG reward (Eq~\ref{eq:sig_reward}) guides exploration for better paths by quantifying the clinical value of each questioning node.
+The MCTS proceeds through the following steps (see Appendix~\ref{appendix:mcts_sampling} for details, pseudo-codes and complexity analysis): \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item \textbf{Selection.} Select a path via Upper Confidence Bound for Trees (UCT)~\cite{kocsis2006UCT}. \item \textbf{Expansion.} From node $n_{t-1}$, the model either generates a follow-up question $q_{t}$ and receives $r_{t}$ to expand node $n_{t}$, or predicts final answer $A'$. \item \textbf{Simulation.} Interaction continues until termination or a depth limit, with accumulated $SIG(q_{t})$ rewards and a final correctness reward for $A'$. \item\textbf{Backpropagation.} The total reward of the trajectory is propagated to update all visited nodes. \end{itemize} The overall reward for a complete interaction trajectory $\tau = \{Q_p, (q_1,r_1),\dots,(q_T,r_T), A'\}$ is:

 where $\alpha$ and $\beta$ are coefficients controlling outcome and process reward.
 The search process is conducted on patient cases in the training data.
-We retain the answer-correct trajectory with the highest $R(\tau)$ for each patient.
+We retain the answer-correct trajectory with the highest $R(\tau)$ for each patient case.